davidjpetersen/familying-saas/docs/ERROR_BOUNDARIES_COMPLETE.md

 If you need any clarification or want to modify any part of the implementation:

 1. Check the documentation in `docs/ERROR_BOUNDARIES.md`
 2. Review the examples in `lib/errors/api-example.ts`
 3. Test with the tools in `/test-errors`
 4. Feel free to ask for specific modifications or additions!

-**The error boundary implementation is complete and production-ready! 🎉**